AllWorldIT/containers-mariadb/README.md

 ### MYSQL_CLUSTER_GTID_LOCAL_ID: mandatory

-This must be set to a globally unique ID.
+This must be set to a globally unique node ID.
 It must not be the same as any MYSQL_CLUSTER_GTID_CLUSTER_ID.

 ### MYSQL_CLUSTER_GTID_CLUSTER_ID: mandatory

-This must be set to a globally unique ID.
+This must be set to a globally unique node ID.
 It must not be the same as any MYSQL_CLUSTER_GTID_LOCAL_ID.